 The Guides to Social Policy Law is a collection of publications designed to assist decision makers administering social policy law.
 The information contained in this publication is intended only as a guide to relevant legislation/policy.
 The information is accurate as at the date listed at the bottom of the page, but may be subject to change.
 To discuss individual circumstances please contact Services Australia.

-The person's rate of payment must be greater than zero for the additional child amount to be added in.
+Where applicable under an agreement, the additional child amount is added to the person’s pre-proportionalised pension rate.
+The person's rate of payment must be greater than zero for the additional child amount to be added.

 Act reference: SS(IntAgree)Act section 14A Additional child amounts